JoseCanova/JoseCanova/README.md

 The first computing doesnt know nothing about
 The criteria used in the stop condition and vice versa.
 Which means the path can be a fuzzy.
 Zigzag
-While the stop condition can be anything too.
+While the sesents top condition can be anything too.
 I tested i guess using if next == last
 Which is the answer of the problem.
 Putting a not in Because the assertion need to be inserted